 - Footpath no 8 connects the coastal path no 13 to Fleetwood Road.

-The Wyre Estuary Coastal Path Project aims to create a high quality footpath along the full route of the existing right of way, which is accessible to all and links the Wyre Estuary Country Park to Fleetwood Marsh Nature Park.
+The Wyre Estuary Coastal Path Project aims to create a high quality footpath along the full route of the existing right of way.
+The aim is to make it accessible to all, linking the Wyre Estuary Country Park to Fleetwood Marsh Nature Park.

 Join us on Facebook at our Visit Fylde Coast Facebook Group